StephenThink/superthink/content/collections/case_studies/bae-systems-evp-animation.md

       values:
         type: the_problem
         custom_header: 'Employee Value Proposition'
+        intro: |-
-        intro: 'In every business, employer and employee are part of a deal – with a shared understanding of the things expected from both parties.
+          In every business, employer and employee are part of a deal – with a shared understanding of the things expected from both parties.
 But how often do we actually articulate that relationship?
 And if you do articulate it, how do you do it in a way that makes people sit up and listen?
-That was our challenge: to create a video that told the story of BAE Systems’ Employee Value Proposition (EVP) in the most ‘full service’ of ways.'
+That was our challenge.
+Create a video that told the story of BAE Systems’ Employee Value Proposition (EVP) in the most ‘full service’ of ways.
+          It was a collaborative project that spanned all our skillsets, from scriptwriting, character design and illustration, to animation, editing and sound.
         video_choice: Image
+        image: work/experience/bae-systems-evp-animation/6-BAE-EVP-animation.jpg
   -
     type: set
     attrs: